hsinyenwu/Ribo-seq-informatics-2022/Ribo-seqQC calculate 3nt periodicity.md

-## Calculate 3-nt periodicity for CDS region
+## Calculate in-frame percentage (a.k.a.
+3-nt periodicity) for CDS region

 In this case, we calculated the 3-nt periodicity for 28 nucleotide (length) reads.
 The figure below is from Ribo-seQC output.